abhirupju/abhirup-home/content/underreview/api-har/index.md

   - Abhirup Ghosh
   - Cecilia Mascolo
 abstract: >-
-  Human activity recognition (HAR) models suffer significant performance degradation when faced with data heterogeneity (device, users, environments) at test time.
-Current approaches to this problem using domain adaptation or transfer learning attempt to improve performance in one specific target domain, often using data from that domain.
-Requiring access to data from the target domain is limiting and cannot be generally assumed.
-In addition, there is often no single target domain, but rather multiple ones arising from different sources of data heterogeneity.
-One way to achieve good performance in this setting would be to gather data from all potential domains the model may encounter at deployment  this is generally infeasible.

-  This work presents the case for training models which are domain agnostic, i.e., that generalise to unseen test domains.
-This requires a new way to evaluate models; we discuss a regime called leave-datasets-out, and present a benchmark for the task of HAR.
-Two state-of-the-art deep models in the literature are tested; they significantly under-perform in unseen domains when compared to their performance on seen domains.
-It is shown that under this new evaluation regime, a simple model with an appropriate inductive bias performs at least as well as two current deep models on the benchmark, with a p-value in the order of 0.0005 and 0.13 when testing for a difference in mean accuracy, whilst being at least 10 times faster to train.
+  Classical machine learning models face significant performance degradation when tested on unseen test domains.
+Solutions in domain generalization aim to solve this problem without access to data from the test distribution during training, by increasing training data diversity or introducing certain inductive biases into the training procedure.
+In either case, there is a general consensus that more data is better for performance.
+We show that more data does not always imply better performance on unseen domains.
+In this paper we propose a data filtering method, using ideas from causality, to select a subset of the training data to improve generalization and data efficiency simultaneously.
+We find empirical evidence using both synthetic and real world tabular datasets for regression problems.
+Using only 10\(\percent\) of the dataset in training the method achieves a similar error in unseen test distributions compared to when trained using the full dataset.
+This result provides evidence to the counter-intuitive idea that in certain scenarios, more data can be detrimental to out-of-distribution performance, whilst a selected subset can in fact improve such performance.
+This result raises questions which can help us better understand the problem of domain generalization.
 draft: false
-featured: true
+featured: false
 tags:
-  - HAR
-  - Deep-learning
+  - Model-generalization
 image:
   filename: featured
   focal_point: Smart
   preview_only: false
-summary: Generalizability of HAR models to unseen data distribution.
+summary: null
 date: '2022-07-08sT00:18:26.212Z'
 ---